cimug-org/CIMTool/README.md

 ## CIMTool-Builders-Library Repository

-  Once you get acquainted with **CIMTool** visit it's [CIMTool-Builders-Library](https://github.com/CIMug-org/CIMTool-Builders-Library) companion repository that provides information on building your own **CIMTool** builders using XSLT transforms.
+  Once you get acquainted with **CIMTool** visit the [CIMTool-Builders-Library](https://github.com/CIMug-org/CIMTool-Builders-Library) companion repository that provides information on building your own **CIMTool** builders using XSLT transforms.

 ## CIMTool Development